creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 ## Usage

+Adding Thrift support to Hapi is as easy as just including the provided plugin.
+Because we are just including a plugin it is easy for the same server to support APIs beyond Thrift RPC, such as REST.

+### Codegen

 Requires @creditkarma/thrift-typescript >= v1.0.0

 The easiest way to get started is to generate your Thrift services using @creditkarma/thrift-typescript.